 Surveys show that 68% smokers want to quit, yet only 3% actually shake the habit for good .
 There are many different methods of quitting out there, but a large systematic literature review has shown the most effective way to quit combines pharmacotherapy and behavioural support .
 This combination of two different methods works so well because they each tackle the two components of nicotine addiction; physical addiction and psychological addiction.

-Psychological addiction involves the habits, feelings, or people associated with smoking.
+The psychological side to addiction involves the triggers you associate to smoking be it certain feelings, locations or even people!
 For instance, someone who smokes while enjoying their morning cup of coffee may find that they light up each morning without even thinking about it.
-Psychological addiction is less talked about, and as a result less often treated in those who try to quit smoking.
-But usually, it’s the most important and enduring component of smoking addiction, and the main cause of relapse in the long-term.
-At Quit Genius we are working to change that, by providing around-the-clock behavioural support just a few taps away.
+The psychological part of addiction is often neglected and less often treated when trying to quit smoking.
+But at Quit Genius we are changing that, by providing around-the-clock behavioural support in your pocket.